in New Jersey

 Types of Grief Counseling

-There are various types of grief counseling available such as bereavement groups or individualized psychotherapy sessions.
+There are various types of grief counseling and trauma therapy available such as bereavement groups or individualized psychotherapy sessions.
 Each group has a different dynamic, but the sessions may include:

 - Meditative or Relaxation Techniques